jpritikin/coach/content/docs/me/meditation/_index.md

 {{% /hint %}}

-In some traditions, there is a notion of *enlightenment* or *liberation* that demarcates some stage of personal transformation.
-However, we should not be satisfied with personal transformation of any degree;
+In some traditions, there is a notion of *enlightenment* or *liberation* that demarcates some stage of personal transformation.[^bodhisattva] However, we should not be satisfied with personal transformation of any degree.
 The appropriate benchmark for attainment is global, societal transformation.
 Everybody should have the opportunity to climb Maslow's pyramid.